 The perch is one of Europe’s most common and most popular freshwater fish.
 With its beautiful black stripes and spiny fins, it has the power to enchant the minds of millions of anglers.
 A perch that weighs more than 6 pounds is a trophy fish that many anglers can only dream of, as only a few are lucky enough to catch a perch of such a prodigious size.
 That is what makes this species so special!

 The European Perch (Perca fluviatilis) is a predatory fish that lives in lakes and river systems all over Europe and Northern Asia.
-Perch have compact and deep bodies of a greenish color with black vertical bars, as well as very distinct spiny dorsal fins.
-This fish species can reach a weight of up to 7lb and a maximum length of 25 inches.
+Perch have compact and deep bodies of a greenish color with black vertical bars.
+This fish species can reach a weight of up to 7lb and a maximum length of 28 inches.

 Continue reading this article if you want to find out everything about the small and popular predator that is the perch.